modera/ModeraServerCrudBundle/Resources/doc/index.md

     }

-First argument passed to `validate` method is instance of \Modera\ServerCrudBundle\Validation\ValidationResult and must be used to report validation errors - you can report both field related errors as well as general ones.
+First argument passed to `validate` method is instance of \Modera\ServerCrudBundle\Validation\ValidationResult and must be used to report validation errors - you can report both field related errors and general ones.

 ## Actions intercepting